CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 	- Apply exceptions to a recommendations from this view<br/><br/>

 2. **CIS Controls View**<br/>Not all Benchmarks will be mapped to a CIS Control.
 Only the latest CIS Benchmark versions will be mapped to the latest version of CIS Controls.<br/>
-	- Test results presented in CIS Controls structure where mappings are present to CIS Controls and Safeguards(previously known as Sub-Controls)
+	- Test results presented in CIS Controls structure where mappings are present to CIS Controls and Sub-Controls(most recently known as Safeguards)
 	- View is useful when identifying which recommendations represent or support a CIS Control
-	- Counts in brackets indicate the count of recommendations mapped to a CIS Safeguard
+	- Counts in brackets indicate the count of recommendations mapped to a CIS Sub-Control
-	- Empty brackets indicate that there are no recommendations are mapped to a CIS Safeguard for the selected CIS Controls
+	- Empty brackets indicate that there are no recommendations are mapped to a CIS CIS Sub-Control for the selected CIS Controls
 	- Toggle CIS Controls version displayed using the "CIS Controls Version" dropdown in the header section.<br/> <br/>
 ![](https://i.imgur.com/6rtb18r.png)
 <br/><br/>